Faculty Development Funds Support JCU's Outstanding Professors

 Professor Parisi participated in the ‘LGBTQs Media and Culture in Europe’ international workshop where she presented a paper entitled ‘Exploring networked interactions and self-presentation strategies through the lens of a location-based dating service: the case of Grindr’, Belgium, December 2015.

-William Pettit — Art History and Studio Art
+William Pettit — Art History

 Professor Pettit participated in the Othello’s Island conference, the Fourth Annual International Conference on Medieval and Renaissance Art, Literature, Social and Cultural History, at the Center for Visual Arts and Research, Nicosia, Cyprus, March 2016.

-Carolyn Smyth — Art History and Studio Art
+Carolyn Smyth — Art History

 Professor Smyth conducted in situ archival research in the preparation of an article entitled “Between Heaven and Hell, Doctrine and Cult; La Chiesa del Purgatorio ad Arco in Naples and the Devotion of Consolation.”
 She also participated in the Renaissance Society of America Conference, Boston in November 2015.